equinor/radix-platform/scripts/aks/README.md

 # Radix AKS

-Bootstrap and teardown of Azure Kubernetes Service instances for Omnia Radix.
+Bootstrap and teardown of Azure Kubernetes Service instances for Radix.

 ## Components